byui-physics/main/pages/researchAreas/materials.md

 This will generate several hundred folders inside of the folder `training_set`.
 Each folder has the needed files to perform a quantum-mechanical calculation for a different crystal.
-There will also be a job submission file located in `training_set`.
+There will also be a job submission file located in `training_set` called `jobscript_vasp.sh`.
+Submit the job and let the calculations run.
+Each job will need anywhere from a couple of hours to days to run.

-6. Compile all of the VASP data into the training set so we can train the model:
+6. Once the calculations are finished, we need to extract the results and compile the data into the training set file so we can train the model:
 ```bash
 python builder.py AgAu -setup_train
 ```
+Once this is finished you will find a job submission script in `fitting/mtp` called `jobscript_train.sh`.
+Submit this job (it will run in parallel) to train the model to the data.

+7. Return to step #2 and iterate.

 ### Editing ML files remotely
 When you are writing code on ML sometimes it's nice to edit those